Clinical Leadership in Practice Enhancement for Nursing and Midwifery NU6070

 Additional Teaching Mode Information

-Teaching Method(s): 16hrs Lectures/Workshop; 184hrs Distance Learning; Discussion Board Preparation and Participation, Required Reading, Assignment Preparation and Submission, Self-Directed Learning.
+Teaching Method(s): 10hr(s) Other (Blended Learning Lectures/Workshop (face to face)); 90hr(s) Other (On-line Learning; Discussion Board Preparation and Participation, Required Reading, Assignment Preparation and Submission, Self-Directed Learning).

 Assessment: Total Marks 200: Continuous Assessment 200 marks (Poster Presentation: 180 marks; E activities: 20 marks).